Herschel Grynszpan: Fate and rumoured survival

 According to American historian Alan E. Steinweis, Grynszpan was executed by the SS in 1942 when it became clear that he would not be tried for Rath's murder.
-Grynszpan was declared legally dead by the West German government in 1960 (with his date of death fixed as 8 May 1945) at the request of his parents, who said that they had heard nothing from him since the war.
+Grynszpan was declared legally dead by the West German government in 1960 (with his date of death fixed as 8 May 1945).
+This declaration was at the request of his parents, who had emigrated to Israel in 1948 and said that they had heard nothing from him since the war.
 Since Grynszpan was extremely close to his parents and siblings (and was moved to assassinate Rath out of outrage at their treatment), it is unlikely that he would not contact his parents or his brother if he were alive after the war.
 During his two years in Paris (1936–1938), the lonely Grynszpan had written frequently to his family in Hanover about how much he missed them and how he wanted to see them again.
 The lack of communication with his family after 1945 would have been out of character.
 His parents, sending him to what they thought was safety in Paris while they and his siblings remained in Germany, survived the war.
 After their deportation to Poland they escaped in 1939 to the Soviet Union, where Grynszpan's sister Esther was murdered in 1942.

 After the war the remaining family members immigrated to the Palestine Mandate, which became Israel.
-Sendel Grynszpan was present at the 1952 Israeli premiere of A Child of Our Time, Michael Tippett's oratorio about Grynszpan.
+Sendel Grynszpan was present at the 1952 Israeli premiere of A Child of Our Time, Michael Tippett's oratorio inspired by Rath's murder and the ensuing pogrom.

 Grynszpan was widely shunned during his lifetime by Jewish communities around the world, who saw him as an irresponsible, immature teenager who (by recklessly killing a minor official like Rath) brought down the wrath of the Nazis in Kristallnacht.
 Ron Roizen wrote that the frequent claims of Grynszpan's survival, despite all the evidence suggesting that he died sometime in late 1942, reflected the guilt of Jews who shunned Grynszpan during his lifetime; his "abandonment seems a little less problematic, too, once it is believed that the boy miraculously survived the war.
 Grynszpan alive permits us to avoid more easily the painful moral issues his case so profoundly symbolizes.
 Was Grynszpan's action that of a heroic martyr or a misguided pariah?
 Were the reactions to Grynszpan's action among those for whom it was carried out appropriate or inappropriate?
-Though nearly a half century has passed since Herschel Grynszpan's assassination of Ernst vom Rath, little or no progress has been made on these painful questions."
+Though nearly a half century has passed since Herschel Grynszpan's assassination of Ernst Rath, little or no progress has been made on these painful questions."